-The castle first fell to an assault in 1697 by the French privateer Sir Bernard Desjean, Barón de Pointis and Jean Baptiste Ducasse, during the War of the Grand Alliance, a nine-year conflict fought between Louis XIV of France and a European coalition which included the Spanish Empire.
+The castle first fell to an assault in 1697 by the French privateer Sir Bernard Desjean, Barón de Pointis and Jean Baptiste Ducasse during the War of the Grand Alliance, a nine-year conflict fought between Louis XIV of France and a European coalition which included the Spanish Empire.
 The castle was repaired by José de Herrera y Sotomayor in 1739 which included strengthening the defensive capabilities of the fortress by adding extra fortifications and gun turrets.
-These additions would prove useful during the 1741 war between England and Spain.^[56]
+These additions would prove useful during the 1741 war between England and Spain.
 In 1741 Vice-Admiral Edward Vernon attacked Cartagena with 23,000 British troops and 186 ships.
 What followed was a crushing loss for Britain, as the Spanish Admiral Blas de Lezo successfully defended the city, helped in no small way by the defensive strength of San Felipe.
 The British lost around 10,000 men in the battle, many to yellow fever, with around 3,000 falling during the assault.
-The city was successfully defended by just 3,000 men and six ships.^[55]
+The city was successfully defended by just 3,000 men and six ships.
+[57]

 After the province of Cartagena declared its independence from Spain in 1811, a Spanish force led by Pablo Morillo attacked the city in 1815.
-By the end of the year, Cartagena had fallen and was back in Spanish hands until 1821 when the city was recaptured by local forces.^[57]
+By the end of the year, Cartagena had fallen and was back in Spanish hands until 1821 when the city was recaptured by local forces.[57]

-Central America - Portobello, Panama
+San Lorenzo - Portobelo, Panama

 In 1502, during his fourth and final voyage, Christopher Columbus was caught in a severe storm and forced to seek refuge in a native village along a river on the Isthmus of Panama.
 According to legend, he named it Puerto Bello (Beautiful Port).
-Over the centuries, Portobello developed into a strategic Spanish establishment in the New World as it was well-linked with a stone paved road to Panama City.^[58]
+Over the centuries, Portobelo developed into a strategic Spanish establishment in the New World as it was well-linked with a stone paved road to Panama City.
+[58][59]

 By 1534, the Monarchy of Spain had, following its conquest of Peru, established a route over the Isthmus of Panama ("Camino Real de Cruces") between the Pacific Ocean and the Caribbean Sea, of which most was the Chagres River.
-They transported Peruvian treasure on donkey caravans north along the Pacific coast to Panama.
-Tons and tons of gold, silver and other riches from conquered territories in the Americas were sent to Panama City.
-From Panama City the treasures would be moved to the Isthmus ports on the Caribbean: Nombre de Dios, and later Portobello for eventual shipping to Spain via Cuba.
-Therefore Panama became a major part of the legendary Spanish treasure trail and an important site for international trade, particularly between Europe and its new colonies.
+[57] Peruvian treasure was transported by donkey caravans north, along the Pacific coast to conquered territories were sent to Spain via Portobelo.
+Panama became a major part of the legendary Spanish treasure trail and an important site for international trade, particularly between Europe and its new colonies.
 Control of this area was extremely important to the Spanish Crown.
-Attracted to these vast treasures, pirates and privateers began attacking Panama's coast around 1560.
-Spain then decided to build fortifications (Portobello and Fort San Lorenzo) at the Chagres River's mouth to protect the Caribbean arrival point of the "Camino Real de Cruces" on the Isthmus of Panama.^[59] In 1586, Juan Bautista Antonelli, the same Engineer who worked on Los Tres Santos Reyed del Morro in Havana, prepared the plans for the first of the fortifications on the mouth of the Chagres River.
-From 1587 to 1599, the fortifications slowly evolved into a sea-level battery.